lpsinger/userguide/capabilities.rst

 During O3, we expect that three facilities (:term:`LHO`, :term:`LLO`, and Virgo) will observe for one year.
-It is possible that the Japanese KAGRA detector may come online and become part of the joint gravitational-wave analysis at some point during O3.
+It is possible that the Japanese KAGRA detector may come online and become part of the international gravitational-wave network at some point during O3.
 The near-term observing schedule is shown below, reproduced from [#WorkingPlanTowardsO3]_.

 .. image:: _static/G1801056-v4.png
    :alt: Current observing schedule